saraha018/Zeek_Analysis-CS4990_Project/README.md

 - **Feature Dataset Creation:** The engineered features are output into a .csv (Features CSV) file.

-- **Machine Learning (ML):** The final .csv dataset is used to train, test, and validate a Machine Learning model (e.g., a classifier like Random Forest or an autoencoder for anomaly detection).
+- **Machine Learning (ML):** The final .csv dataset is used to train, test, and validate a Machine Learning model (e.g., a classifier like Random Forest for anomaly detection).

 ## Prerequisites